kkana6624/Oxidizer/tasks/phase3_visuals.md

 Step 3: Visual Sync Test (Falling Note)

-Objective: Visualize the "Audio is God" synchronization.
+Objective: Visualize the "Audio is God" synchronization with resolution-independent coordinates.

 Spawn a Note: